Worst-case convergence analysis of inexact gradient and Newton methods through semidefinite programming performance estimation: Abstract

 \section{Abstract}

-We provide new tools for worst-case performance analysis of the gradient (or steepest descent) method of Cauchy for smooth strongly convex functions, and Newton's method for self-concordant functions.
-The analysis uses semidefinite programming performance estimation, as pioneered by Drori en Teboulle [{\em Mathematical Programming}, 145(1-2):451--482, 2014], and extends recent performance estimation results for the method of Cauchy by the authors [{\em Optimization Letters}, to appear].
-To illustrate the applicability of the tools, we sketch how to give a rigorous worst-case complexity analysis of a recent interior point method by Abernethy and Hazan [arXiv {1507.02528}, 2015].
-The algorithm of Abernethy and Hazan has sparked much recent interest, since it demonstrates the formal equivalence between an interior point method and a simulated annealing algorithm for convex optimization, but several details of the worst-case analysis are omitted in their paper.
+We provide new tools for worst-case performance analysis of the gradient (or steepest descent) method of Cauchy for smooth strongly convex functions, and Newton's method for self-concordant functions, including the case of inexact search directions.
+The analysis uses semidefinite programming performance estimation, as pioneered by Drori and Teboulle [{\em Mathematical Programming}, 145(1-2):451--482, 2014], and extends recent performance estimation results for the method of Cauchy by the authors [{\em Optimization Letters}, 11(7), 1185-–1199, 2017].
+To illustrate the applicability of the tools, we demonstrate a novel complexity analysis of short step interior point methods using inexact search directions.
+As an example in this framework, we sketch how to give a rigorous worst-case complexity analysis of a recent interior point method by Abernethy and Hazan [\emph{PMLR}, 48:2520--2528, 2016].